TrueSparrowSystems/brand-monitoring/README.md

 brandmonitoring.getStats(reportParams);
 ```

-**`reportParams`** is an object which contains the twitter account id and the duration.
+**`reportParams`** is an object which contains the twitter account id and the report duration.
+Following are the keys in this object.
 - twitterUserId: It is the account id of the twitter handle of which you want to generate the stats.
 You can find your twitter id using this [twitter API](https://developer.twitter.com/en/docs/labs/tweets-and-users/api-reference/get-users-by-username).
 - startTimestamp: It is the start timestamp of the duration in which you want to calculate the statistics.
 - endTimestamp: It is the end timestamp of the duration in which you want to calculate the statistics.
 - awsThreshold: It is an object which contains aws threshold values.
 This is an optional parameter.
 If not passed or incorrect values passed, default values will be used.
-  - positive: It is the threshold of aws sentiment used to determine promoters.
+  - positive: It is the threshold of AWS Comprehend Sentiment score used to determine promoters.
 Range is from 0 to 1.
+If sentiment is positive and the sentiment score is greater than this threshold, then we consider the tweet as positive (from promoter).
-  - negative: It is the threshold of aws sentiment used to determine detractors.
+  - negative: It is the threshold of AWS Comprehend Sentiment score used to determine detractors.
 Range is from 0 to 1.
+If sentiment is negative and the sentiment score is greater than this threshold, then we consider the tweet as negative (from detractor).